PhilipPartsch/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

 The following information is defined as compliance check list(s).
-If a feature is not implemented, the implementation is considered not to comply to SOME/IP-SDs basic feature set.
+If a feature is not implemented, the implementation is considered not to comply with the SOME/IP-SDs basic feature set.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1195
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+The following information does not allow implementers to ignore requirements of this specification.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_808